 Alan was appointed as an alternate director by Christopher McArthur on the 30 March 2011.
-Alan is Director, Infrastructure Investments of Colonial First State Global Asset Management (CFSGAM).
+Alan is an Associate Director, Infrastructure of Colonial First State Global Asset Management (CFSGAM).
 Alan is responsible for the management of transport and utilities infrastructure assets and evaluation of new investment opportunities within the Infrastructure team.
 Alan has over 15 years of experience in the investment, management and divestment of infrastructure assets, as well as portfolio management.
-Alan was previously Head of Analytics and Asset Manager managing the Infrastructure Analytics Team.
+Prior to being appointed Associate Director, Alan was Head of Analytics and Asset Manager managing the Infrastructure Analytics Team.
 Alan was also actively involved in the establishment and growth of CFSGAM's flagship infrastructure funds in Australia.

-Alan serves as director on the boards of First Gas, International Parking Group and Etihad Stadium.
-He is also an alternate director of Brisbane Airport.
+Alan is an alternate director of Etihad Stadium and Brisbane Airport.
 He has previously served as an alternate director of Perth Airport.